Strong Converse Theorems for Multimessage Networks with Tight Cut-Set Bound: Introduction

 \subsubsection{First Contribution}

 The first contribution of this work is a self-contained proof of the strong converse for DMNs with tight cut-set bound.
-More precisely, our main result shows that for any given DMN, any rate vector that can be supported by a sequence of codes with asymptotic error probability equal to~$\varepsilon$ must belong to the region prescribed by the cut-set bound as long as $\varepsilon\in [0,1)$.
-Thus, this result establishes the strong converse for DMNs whose cut-set bounds are known to be tight.
-So for example, for the degraded DM-RC whose cut-set bound is tight (i.e., all rates below the cut-set bound are achievable in the sense that there exist codes with those rates and vanishing error probabilities), our strong converse result implies that the error probabilities of any sequence of length-$n$ codes operated at a rate above the capacity must necessarily tend to~$1$ as~$n$ grows.
-The proof is based on the method of types.
-The proof techniques are inspired by the work of Csisz\'{a}r and {K\"{o}rner} \cite{CsiszarKorner82} which fully characterized the reliability function of any discrete memoryless channel (DMC) with feedback for rates above capacity (same as that of the corresponding DMC without feedback).
+More precisely, we prove that for a given DMN, the set of rate vectors that can be supported by a sequence of codes with asymptotic error probability equal to~$\varepsilon$ must be contained in the region prescribed by the cut-set bound as long as $\varepsilon\in [0,1)$.
+The proof is based on the method of types~\cite[Ch.~2]{Csi97}.
+The proof techniques are inspired by the work of Csisz\'{a}r and {K\"{o}rner} \cite{CsiszarKorner82} which fully characterized the reliability function of any discrete memoryless channel (DMC) with feedback for rates above capacity and showed that feedback does not improve the reliability function.
+Important consequences of this result are new strong converses for the degraded DM-RC~\cite{CEG}, the general RC with feedback~\cite{CEG}, the degraded DMN \cite{KGG05, Aref}, the semi-deterministic DM-RC~\cite{EG82}, and the DM-RC with orthogonal sender components~\cite{EG05}.